 FAQ: Stress is a part of modern life.
 Why should I do anything about it?

-Modern Western culture seems to encourage stressful lifestyles, but that doesn’t mean you need to buy into what our culture tells you to do.
+Modern Western culture seems to encourage stressful lifestyles, but that doesn’t mean you need to buy into the messages from our hyperactive culture.
 If you are experiencing the signs of toxic stress, you may want to consider what you are putting at risk for the sake of the lifestyle you live now.
 Is it your health?
 Relationships with your loved ones?
 Values?
 Peace of mind?
 Your career?
 Try to take an honest inventory of how your life is going and consider where you truly want to be in the future.

 FAQ: If I relax a little more or try harder, I can get control of my life.
 Why should I consider stress counseling?